Information for Journalists

 How can I find documents and other information in a particular case?

-For longer-term access to a case, you should register for PACER and CM/ECF access and sign up to receive case-specific emails for the case(s) you are following.
+For longer-term access to a case, you should register for PACER and CM/ECF access and sign up to receive Notifications of Electronic Filing (NEFs) for the case(s) you are following.
 View detailed information about registering.

-Reasoned opinions are available free of charge under the E-Government Act.
-View instructions for obtaining free opinions.
+Reasoned opinions are also available free of charge under the E-Government Act.

 I'm planning to attend a high-profile hearing.
 Do I need to do anything special to be sure I get a seat?